MasqueradeOfSilence/MasqueradeOfSilence/README.md

 # Current progress in M.S.

-- Goal is to finish in 2023, ideally between May and October.
+- Goal is to finish in 2023, with a soft deadline of May (and a hard deadline of October).
 - Currently coding a fluid solver
 - I plan on coding something with MPM foam, possibly soap bubbles, after that.